 Aside from mattresses, other things you might be hired to test include blankets, pillows, comforters, and other sleep products.

-The first website you should look at to find mattress tester jobs is FlexJobs, where they’ve carefully vetted the companies who list open positions.
+The first website you should look at to find mattress tester jobs is FlexJobs, where they’ve carefully vetted the companies that list open positions.